Protesters pour into cities for another huge mobilization

 Some tangible steps have already been taken.

 In Minneapolis, city officials have agreed to ban chokeholds and neck restraints by police and to require officers to try to stop any other officers they see using improper force.
-In California, Gov. Gavin Newsom ordered the state’s police training program to stop teaching officers how to use a neck hold that blocks the flow of blood to the brain.
+California Gov. Gavin Newsom ordered the state’s police-training program to stop teaching officers how to use a neck hold that blocks the flow of blood to the brain.

 Democrats in Congress are preparing a sweeping package of police reforms, which are expected to included changes to police-accountability laws, such as revising immunity provisions and creating a database of police use-of-force incidents.
 Revamped training requirements are planned, too, among them a ban on chokeholds.

 The House is expected to vote by month’s end.
-With Democrats in the majority, the bills will almost certainly pass the House.
+With Democrats in the majority, the bills will almost certainly pass.
 The outcome in the Senate is less certain.
 Republican Majority Leader Mitch McConnell has said the chamber would look at the issues, but he has not endorsed any particular legislation.

 Meanwhile in New York, two Buffalo police officers were charged with assault Saturday after a video showed them shoving a 75-year-old protester, who fell backwards onto the pavement and was hospitalized.
 Both pleaded not guilty to second-degree assault and were released without bail.
 The two were suspended without pay Friday after a TV crew captured the confrontation.